rodrigodpl/Project1_BloodBros/README.md

 # UPC DDV Project 1: BloodBros
-We are a group of studients from UPC studying a Design and Development degree and this is a repository where we will be making a tribute to Blood Bros, an arcade game originaly made by TAD Corporation.
-The main characters are a cowboy and a Native American, which are two brothers with the goal to capture the most dangerous bandit of the West, Big Bad John
+We are a group of studients from UPC studying a Design and Development of Videogames degree and this is a repository where we will be making a tribute to Blood Bros, an arcade game originaly made by TAD Corporation.
+The main characters are a cowboy and a Native American, which are two brothers with the goal to capture the most dangerous bandit of the West, Big Bad John.

 ## Usage
-Aim and player are engaged, they can not move independently, so when moving the player the aim will move too at higher speed.
+Aim and player are engaged, they can not move independently, so when moving the player the aim will move too and at higher speed.
   - 'A' to move left.
-  - 'B' to mov right.
+  - 'B' to move right.
   - 'S' to crouch (while crouching you can't move).
   - 'C' to jump, this will help you to dodge the enemy bullets.
   - 'J' to shoot.